madebr/OpenGTA/readme.txt

 AUDIO/*.RAW AUDIO/*.SDT (sound effects)
 AUDIO/*.WAV (cutscene text; in legacy format)

+You may also want to keep the music (even though it isn't used yet).
+It is safe to assume that Ogg Vorbis [ http://vorbis.com/ ] will be supported, so you can encode the music files.

 = Running =

+Note: Binary releases only contain the 'viewer' application; the other programs should only be intersting for developers (read: compile them yourself).

 == gfxextract ==

 Export/Display textures and sprites;
 run ./gfxextract -h (or without any parameters) for usage info.

+== spriteplayer ==

+Sprite graphics browser; shows internal indices, can display animations (ped walking, car delta anims).

+run ./spriteplayer -h for usage information.

 == viewer ==